 Where to Buy the Forerunner 245 and 645

-Prices on Garmin stay very stable, and are almost always the original retail price.
+If this review helped you, it would mean a ton if you purchased through my affiliate links.
+Prices on Garmin stay very stable, and are almost always the original retail price (except for seasonal sales, like the Black Friday one).
 On the flip side, there’s almost always some discount on Amazon.
 Some people prefer to buy directly from the retailer to avoid any third-party issues, which is understandable.
 It’s totally up to you, and you can also try to shop at your local running store (I don’t get paid if you do that haha, but I do want to encourage buying local!).

 I hope this breakdown of the Garmin Forerunner 645 vs. 245 was helpful.
 If you’re also considering the Vivoactive 4, check out my comparison on the Garmin Forerunner 245 vs. Vivoactive 4.
 Let me know if you have any questions, and happy training!